Fort Ontario

 Edgewood Plantation B&B, VA (Confederate soldiers who died during the Civil War, sometimes in grisly ways, have decided to reside in a place that treated them kindly, and where they can be with buddies as they continue on in their service to the Confederate cause in the afterlife.)

-Brumder Mansion, WI (When Chicago mob soldiers closed down the speakeasy in the basement, everyone who worked there was brutally killed because they knew too much.
-The spirits of the crew still reside in the basement and theatre, finding new jobs to do, remembering the great times they had being together, as well as working through their restlessness.)
+Brumder Mansion, WI (When the Chicago mob soldiers closed down the speakeasy in the basement, everyone there was brutally killed because they knew too much.
+The spirits of the crew who worked there still reside in the basement and theatre, finding new jobs to do.
+They remember the great times they had together, as well as working through their restlessness).

-Kahler Grand Hotel, MN (A candy heiress was brutally beaten to death by mob thugs, but her spirit chooses to remain in this favorite hotel that she loved while alive, dwelling now on pleasant experiences.)
+Kahler Grand Hotel, MN (The spirit of a candy heiress was brutally beaten to death by mob thugs, but she chooses to remain in her favorite hotel, dwelling on pleasant experiences).

 Fort Ontario, NY (As this fort was destroyed three times, many people died in battles fought in the sieges, as well as from wounds suffered, disease, accidents, and natural causes.)